acmcsufoss/api.acmcsuf.com/README.md

 ## To use the Nix dev shell

-1. [Install nix](https://determinate.systems/nix-installer/) and [direnv](https://direnv.net/docs/installation.html) if you don't already have them
+1. [Install nix](https://determinate.systems/nix-installer/) and optionally [direnv](https://direnv.net/docs/installation.html) if you don't already have them

 2. Run `direnv allow` at the project root.
 If you don't want to use direnv, you can use `nix develop` to achieve the same thing, but you will need to run it every time you enter the project.